ChrisHarte/dotfiles/pages/howto_git.md

 Once resolved & rebased you will now be back on the new-feature branch with an updated commit history.

+## [Cherry Pick](http://ariejan.net/2010/06/10/cherry-picking-specific-commits-from-another-branch/) one commit into current branch

+Find the commit id for the one you want to apply to the top of your current branch, then:

+    git cherry-pick [commit hash]

 ## Commands

 ### git r